SamuilDimov/PortfolioWebsite/README.md

 After you install the packages you have to run the project with ***npm start***

-***Known issues: After shrinking the website to Responsive states, when you go back to a non-responsive state, the Parallax Card tends to bug, but its fixed after refreshing the apge***
+***Known issues: 1.After shrinking the website to Responsive states, when you go back to a non-responsive state, the Parallax Card tends to bug, but its fixed after refreshing the apge 2.The QuoteAPI was done last minute because the API I planned to use was for WhatsApp API that redirects you automatically to a chat, but I did not work so I implemented the QuoteAPI, therefore it looks a little out of place.***

 ***Fixed issues: Directory issues, that caused the project to not run smoothly.***
 ***Debuggind SliderJs,removes everything from the screen when I replace SwiperSlide with article and Swiper with div***